The Cauchy problems for the 2D compressible Euler equations and ideal MHD system are ill-posed in $H^\frac{7}{4}(\mathbb{R}^2)$: Introduction and Main results

 \subsection{Organization of the paper}

-As in \cite{an2,Lind96,Lind98}, we investigate the ill-posedness under plane symmetry.
-Suppose that $U(x,t)=(u_1,u_2,\varrho,H_1,H_2,S)(x,t)$ is a planar symmetric solution to \eqref{MHD}.
-Then, by Gauss's Law, we have that $H_1\equiv \text{const}$.
+As in \cite{an2,Lind96,Lind98}, we first investigate the shock formation under plane symmetry.
+Suppose that $U(x_1,t)=(u_1,u_2,\varrho,H_1,H_2,S)(x_1,t)$ is a planar symmetric solution to \eqref{MHD}.
+Then, by Gauss's Law, we have that $H_1\equiv \kappa$.
 The ideal MHD system \eqref{MHD} is then reduced to a $5\times 5$ first-order hyperbolic system:

 with $\Phi=(u_1,u_2,\varrho-1,H_2,S)^T$.
 Then we algebraically decompose the system via employing John's wave-decomposition method in \cite{john74}.
 The decomposed system satisfies \eqref{eqrho}-\eqref{eqv}, which forms a transport system along different characteristics.
 In Section \ref{pre}, we carefully explore the structures of the corresponding system.